It truly is both the best of times and the worst of times for Samsung.

 An estimated 50 million Americans are eligible for an upgrade for a new smartphone, according to Samsung.
 While Samsung lags behind Apple in the United States - with each having market shares of around 44 and 29 percent, respectively, the company leads globally.

-But of course smartphones are just one of the many electronics products produced by the conglomerate - and sells of those other products, including memory chips and televisions, continue to remain strong.
+But of course smartphones are just one of the many electronics products produced by the conglomerate - and sales of those other products, including memory chips and televisions, continue to remain strong.

 "Samsung has a very strong global brand, and it grew particularly with consumers when they dominated the emerging LCD TV market years ago," Moorhead said.